Security of supply Ensure availability

 alt text

-Fixed price variants have also been agreed with the energy supplier for electricity and gas prices and have been purchased on the spot market in order to diversify the risk and protect against future sharp price surges.
-Energy is a much higher cost factor than in previous years, and prices doubled in 2023.
+Fixed price variants have also been agreed with the energy provider for electricity and gas prices in order to diversify the risk and hedge against future sharp price jumps.
+After all, energy is a higher cost factor than in previous years.

-EVVA has also professionalised the analysis of missing material: Where and why do material shortages occur (e.g., due to spontaneous urgent large orders or unreliable supply sources) and how can they be avoided?
-These learning processes help EVVA, among other things, to optimise the Kanban system, adapt work time models to large orders, and maintain high delivery performance.
+EVVA has also analysed missing material: Where and why do material bottlenecks occur (e.g. due to spontaneous urgent large orders or unreliable supply sources) and how can they be avoided?
+These learning processes help EVVA to optimise the Kanban system, adapt the working time models to large orders and maintain delivery performance, among other things.

 In-house machine and tool construction

-This competence and the traditionally high vertical range of manufacture bring advantages that many competitors do not have.
-EVVA can manufacture countless access system variants and order sizes themselves – down to a batch size of 1, meaning only one individually manufactured security product.
+This competence and the traditionally high level of manufacturing depth bring advantages that many competitors do not have.
+EVVA is able to manufacture countless access system variants and order sizes itself - up to lot size 1, i.e. only one customised security product.

-We have been training our apprentices in mechanical engineering and toolmaking ourselves for decades, so the know-how for our own machine innovations remains in-house.
-This independence strengthens our economic sustainability.
+We have been training our apprentices in mechanical engineering and toolmaking for decades, so that the know-how for our own machine innovations remains in-house.
+An independence that strengthens our economic sustainability.

 We are here for you